academic-resources/odin/fundamentals-2.md

 ** </details>** <details>
   <summary>How are while loops used?</summary>**   * The initializer is set before the loop
   * The loop runs _while_ the initializer hasn't reached the exit-condition
-  * The final-expression runs at the end of the code block, and brings the initializer closer to the exit-condition.**       initializer while(exit-condition) {
+  * The final-expression runs at the end of the code block, and brings the initializer closer to the exit-condition :**

+      initializer
+      while(exit-condition) {
       //code to run**       final-expression
       }** </details>** <details>